 8.1 CECG's workers are required to maintain compliance with vulnerable person and working with children registration schemes.
-This ensures workers and, as appropriate, volunteers, are appropriately vetted by an external agency before engaging in child related work and is a key part of the child protection process.
-The Working With Vulnerable People Policy (ACT) and Working with Children Policy (NSW) set out CECG's requirements.
+This ensures workers and volunteers, are appropriately vetted by an external agency before engaging in child related work and is a key part of the child safety process.
+The Working with Vulnerable People Policy (ACT) and Working with Children Policy (NSW) set out CECG's requirements.